MortenSkovsted/embeddings-in-ppt/README.md

 + **SecPred_raw** which is the CB513 dataset without encoding (raw sequences).
 X has been replaced by A.

-all of which can be [downloaded here](https://drive.google.com/drive/folders/1-qPOetLSYrrlFvcjmt2lSAwKoR-_AXFm?usp=sharing) See comment in the top!!!
+all of which can be [downloaded here](https://drive.google.com/drive/folders/1-qPOetLSYrrlFvcjmt2lSAwKoR-_AXFm?usp=sharing) {Edit:See comment in the top!!!:MortenSkovsted}

 The datasets should then be positioned in the [`data/` directory](data/) similarly to the already included Deeploc_raw dataset.